scottnunemacher/dotfiles/README.md

 ## .bash_fancyprompt File

-The .bash_fancyprompt file is a custom-created dotfile containing the shell PS1 prompt environment details and must be referenced in the .bashrc or .bash_aliases file like this:
+The .bash_fancyprompt file is a custom-created dotfile containing the shell PS1 prompt environment details and must be referenced in order to be used in the .bashrc or .bash_aliases file like this:

 ```
 if [ -f ~/.bash_fancyprompt ]